abhiishek29/imageResize/README.md

 Rest of the packages are installed by default with Python.

 ## Usage
-> Make sure python is added to enviroment variable path
+> Make sure you've added python to your enviroment variable

 ### In CMD:
 ```